 She has then worked on community disarmament for UNDP in Sierra Leone from 2004 to 2006.
 Zoe then worked as a Project Manager for the Pearson Peacekeeping Center from 2007 to 2011.
 In this position, she managed a capacity development project for police services in ten African countries to support them in their participation in UN and African Union peacekeeping operations, in collaboration with African multilateral organizations.
 From 2007 to 2011, Zoe was an Advisor for GIZ, the German development agency, in Kenya where she worked with several government institutions, including the Truth, Justice and Reconciliation Commission and the Kenya National Commission on Human Rights.
 Zoe managed a project to build the capacity of the Afghan National Police in the area of children’s rights for the International Bureau for Children’s Rights in collaboration with UNICEF in 2015-2016.

-Zoe previously worked with CANADEM in 2006-2007 and returned in May 2016 as Deputy Director of Field Operations.
+Zoe previously worked with CANADEM in 2006-2007 and returned in May 2016 as Senior Deputy Director of Field Operations.

 Field Operations Officer